orwell96/advtrains/advtrains/advtrains_luaautomation/README.txt

 In addition to the default environment functions, the following functions are available:

 atc_send(<atc_command>)
 	Sends the specified ATC command to the train and returns true.
-If there is no train, returns false and does nothing.
+If there is no train, returns false and does nothing. atc_reset()

-atc_reset()
+	Resets the train's current ATC command.
+If there is no train, returns false and does nothing. atc_arrow
-Resets the train's current ATC command
+	Boolean, true when the train is driving in the direction of the arrows of the ATC rail.
+Nil if there is no train. atc_id

-atc_arrow
+	Train ID of the train currently passing the controller.
+Nil if there's no train. atc_speed
-Boolean, true when the train is driving in the direction of the arrows of the ATC rail
+	Speed of the train, or nil if there is no train.

 # Operator panel
 This simple node executes its actions when punched.
 It can be used to change a switch and update the corresponding signals or similar applications.